parthsharma5575/zorvyn/README.md

 </p>

 <p align="center">
-  A production-ready, role-based financial management REST API built with Spring Boot, secured with JWT authentication, and backed by PostgreSQL.
+  A role-based financial management REST API built with Spring Boot, secured with JWT authentication, and backed by PostgreSQL.
 Supports multi-role access control for managing transactions and viewing dashboard analytics.
 </p>

 ---